At A Glance Tear Trough Rejuvenation

 - Duration of Results12 months+

-- AnaestheticNumbing in the filler
+- AnaestheticNumbing in the hydration treatment

 - Back to WorkImmediately